INTERNATIONAL HUMAN RIGHTS FELLOWSHIP

 PAST ICJ FELLOWS

-2020: Unfortunately, because of COVID 19, ICJV has not been able to offer the Fellowship this year.
-We will be accepting applications in 2021 for the next Fellowship.
+2021: Unfortunately, because of COVID-19, ICJ Victoria was not able to offer a Fellowship.
+We will be accepting applications for the 2022 Fellowship.

 2019: Collin Andrew, barrister, Malaysia